heckman/ofx2/README.md

 and the date range of the transactions.

-The script includes other options, and a few other tangentally-related functions.
+The script includes other options, and a few other tangentally-related operations.
 For complete usage information, run `ofx-txns --help`, or examine [the source code](./ofx-txns),